palmdong/MMSR/README.md

 ## Updates
-**[Jul 4, 2022]** We thank anonymous reviewers from ECCV2022 and CVPR2022 for their suggestions to our paper.
+**[2022/07/04]** We thank anonymous reviewers from ECCV2022 and CVPR2022 for their suggestions to our paper.
 See you in Tel-Aviv.
-**[Jul 20, 2022]** Code was uploaded.
+**[2022/07/20]** Code was uploaded.
 Our code was built on the repository of [P2P (ICCV 2019)](https://github.com/prs-eth/PixTransform), we thank the authors for their efforts.

 ## Overview